Green Card for Religious Worker

 Meeting the Green Card for Religious Worker Requirements in Practice

 Lastly, the organization must provide verifiable proof of how it intends to compensate the beneficiary of the petition.
 The USCIS is flexible on this evidentiary requirement, after position is for and offers many options such as past evidence of compensation for similar positions; budgets showing monies set aside for salaries etc.; and IRS documentation such as IRS form W-2 or certified tax returns.

 The USCIS tasks the worker with providing proof of membership in the religious denomination when looking for Green Card Process.
 If the religious work is ordained, that will suffice.
 If the position is for a religious worker, the worker must show that they have met all the requirements for the religious occupation with the religious organization.
 Next, the religious worker must show that he or she receives compensation.

 Green Card for Religious Worker Families

 A special immigrant green Card for religious worker petition for the principal beneficiary also assists that beneficiary’s family.
 The EB-4 category allows derivative beneficiaries.
 Any member of the family that qualifies as a derivative, a spouse or child under the age of 21, may adjust status or apply for an immigrant visa.

 How We Can Help

 We understand all the requirements of the I-360 special immigrant visa petition for religious workers.
 We have successfully filed petitions for religious organizations.
 Through our help, religious workers and ministers received green cards, lawful permanent residency.
-If you or your religious organization need help with a green card for religious worker, please contact us.
+If you or your religious organization need help with a green card for the religious worker, please contact us.